grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 {{< figure src="/static/img/docs/alerting/unified/multi-dimensional-alert.png" caption="Multiple alert instances from a single alert rule" >}}

-[Alert rules are frequently evaluated][alert-rule-evaluation] and updates the state of their alert instances accordingly.
+[Alert rules are frequently evaluated][alert-rule-evaluation] and the state of their alert instances is updated accordingly.
 Only alert instances that are in a firing or resolved state are routed to notification policies to be handled.

 ### Notification policies